spectrocloud/librarium/content/docs/09.5-security/05-security-principles.md

 <br />

-- A secure password manager.
+- Secure password manager.

-- Dynamic secret retrieval to reduce the risk of unauthorized access, limits the exposure of sensitive data, and automates the secret rotation process.
+- Dynamic secret retrieval, which automates the secret rotation process to reduce the risk of unauthorized access and limit sensitive data exposure.

-- Multi-Factor Authentication (MFA) & Single Sign-On (SSO).
+- MFA and Single Sign-On (SSO).

-Regular internal reviews and audits of our setup ensure our employees have access to the tools they need while maintaining strong security standards.

 <br />

 ## Continuous Improvement

 We believe security is an ongoing process and are committed to constantly improving our security posture through regular assessment and testing.

+We review and audit our internal setup regularly to ensure our employees have access to the tools they need while maintaining strong security standards.

 <br />